arsscriptum/luks-unlock-server/README.md

      2. When the machine starts, it queries the Tang server for the decryption key to unlock the LUKS volume automatically.
    - **Security**: Tang and Clevis are built with security in mind, but the network must be secured to prevent unauthorized decryption.

+After having installed Clevis, you can use [this script](scripts/clevis-luks-unlock.sh) to decrypt a device.

 Each method requires careful consideration of security risks, especially when dealing with remote access and decryption over potentially insecure networks.

 Also, when dealing with a **ROOT FileSystem** device, it's not the same that with another device not relevant to booting the machine.